darkhorse00512/video-editor/README.md

 Video rendering can be tricky to get right initially.
 Some common pitfalls to watch out for:

+- **"Access Denied" Error**: If you see "Access Denied" when trying to render, the Remotion site hasn't been deployed to S3 yet.
+Run `npm run deploy` to deploy the site.
 - **Lambda Memory Issues**: The most common problem is insufficient memory allocation.
 Start with at least 2048MB and adjust based on your video processing needs.
 - **Timeout Errors**: Complex renders may require increased Lambda timeout settings.
 - **Asset Loading**: Ensure all assets (fonts, images, etc.) are properly uploaded and accessible to Lambda.
+- **AWS Credentials**: Make sure your AWS credentials are properly set in the `.env` file.

 Refer to the [Remotion documentation](https://www.remotion.dev/) for detailed troubleshooting guidance and best practices.